momodou86/getting-started-with-git/mac-install.md

-# Installing Git on Mac OS
+# Installing Git on Mac OS using Homebrew

 Getting Git set up on Mac OS is easy, and has the added benefit of giving you a package manager to install lots of other awesome and open-source software.